Peter Leeds Penny Stocks Facebook

 2. The date the shares were issued

-Your first goal is to determine the current status of the firm which is likely to be one of the following:
+Your first goal is to determine the current status of the firm.
+Likely, you'll find that just about all old penny stocks are:

 • Still in business (same or different name)